GloriaYi/Maternal-Health-Risk-Classifier/README.md

 ### Adding a new dependency

 1. Add the dependency to the `environment.yml` file on a new branch.
+If you have installed the package into the environment, make sure you are in the environment `health_analysis_env` and run `conda env export --from-history | grep -v "^prefix" > environment.yml` to export the environment automatically.

 2. Run `python utils/update_enviroment_yml.py --root_dir="." --env_name="health_analysis_env" --yml_name="environment.yml"` to append the version numbers of the packages.

-3. Run `conda-lock -f environment.yml -p osx-arm64 -p osx-64 -p linux-aarch64 -p linux-64 -p win-64` to update the `conda-lock.yml` file.
+3. Run `conda-lock -f environment.yml -p osx-arm64 -p osx-64 -p linux-64 -p win-64` to update the `conda-lock.yml` file.

 4. Re-build the Docker image locally to ensure it builds and runs properly.